memorydump85/undistort/README.md

 The file `examples/bad_example.png` is an example of an image that might not produce a good distortion model.

-The `undistort.py` script also accepts multiple input images on the command line.
-In this case it computes a distortion model using tag observations from all the input images.
+The `undistort.py` script can also use AprilTag observations from multiple images.
+This makes it easier to provide features that cover the entire surface of the image.
+To use multiple images for estimating the distortion model just pass multiple input images on the command line to `undistort.py`.